‘What to do?’: Fear, confusion in Gaza after Israeli evacuation order

 In response, the Hamas Authority for Refugee Affairs told residents in the north to “remain steadfast in your homes and to stand firm in the face of this disgusting psychological war waged by the occupation”.

 An Al Jazeera reporter in Gaza City saw residents packing up whatever belongings they could as they began evacuating towards the south in cars, vans and any other vehicle that was available.
+Some without access to vehicles were seen moving on foot, while others were standing by the roadside waiting for a potential ride.

-People were calling each other to ask about which route to take and which to avoid, as well as find out about the damage caused on raids by Israel’s air raids.
+People were calling each other to ask about which route to take and which to avoid, as well as to find out about the damage caused to roads by Israel’s air raids.

-In northern Gaza, residents early in the morning of Friday said the streets were empty as people stayed inside their homes trying to decide what to do next following Israel’s evacuation orders, AP reported.
+In northern Gaza, residents early on Friday morning said the streets were empty as people stayed inside their homes trying to decide what to do next following Israel’s evacuation orders, the AP news agency reported.

 There were no cars on the road except for ambulances.
 Because of the internet outages and collapse of phone networks, Palestinians said information was scant and most still had not heard direct orders from the army to evacuate.